 Editing is done in the Timeline.
-Add a clip by dragging it from the project tree or the Clip Monitor.
-Once a clip is dropped on a track, it can be moved (drag and drop it) to another place on the track or on another track.
+Add a clip by dragging it from the Project Tree or the Clip Monitor.
+Once a clip is dropped on a track, it can be moved (drag and drop it) to another place on the same track or onto another track.

 To cut a clip, the easiest way is to place the timeline cursor where you want to cut the clip, then select the clip (left click in it) and use the menu Shift + R).(default shortcut:

 Alternatively - use the Razor Tool.

 A clip can be resized from its start or end by dragging its left or right edge.
 If you want a more precise resize, you can place the timeline cursor wherever you want the resize to end and use the menu 1) or (default shortcut: 2)(default shortcut: